-Composition: 19th and 20th Century Philosophy, comparative literature, Polish Literature, particularly 20 years between the wars, Witkacy
+Composition: 19th and 20th Century Philosophy, Comparative Literature, Critical Theory, 20th Century Polish Literature, particularly Witkacy

 Mark Rudnicki teaches courses in advanced composition, research methods, philosophy & literature, and the immigrant experience through literature.
 Previously, he taught at University of Warsaw, Jagiellonian University, and George Washington University.
 He is the recipient of two Kosciuszko Foundation Research Fellowships and has spoken at various conferences primarily on the intersection of philosophy and literature in the works of the interwar Polish writer Stanislaw Ignacy Witkiewicz, better known as Witkacy.